Chrryhh/Chrryhh.github.io/README.md

 Feel free to visit our subpages, where we present and try out further ideas, drafts and schemes.
 Not everything there is fully functional, but some things are already working.
+All information on these pages is purely fictitious.
+Any resemblance to actual or deceased persons is purely coincidental.
 Only HTML and CSS have been used here so far.
 JavaScript is supposed to follow, but we're not that far yet.